List of Black Butler characters: Anime-only characters

 Pluto was a large demon hound that terrorizes the town of Houndsworth until Sebastian tamed him and brought him to the Phantomhive estate.
-He was able to breathe fire, walked through barriers and shape-shifted into a human.
+He was able to breathe fire, he walked through barriers and shape-shifted into a human.
 As a human, he retained his dog-like behavior.
 Although Sebastian hates dogs, Pluto took a liking to him and only listened to Sebastian's orders.
 When Ash used him to set fire to the estate and burn London, Ciel ordered his staff to kill Pluto.

 Angela/Ash was a bigender angel with two personalities, initially introduced as two people named Angela and Ash.
 Angela was introduced as a maid who is treated poorly in public by her master the Lord Henry Barrymore of Houndsworth.
 Finnian was infatuated with her beauty and seeming kindness, until he learned of her dominatrix personality.
 She seemed to have the desire to be with Sebastian.
 When the Angela persona is in control, she wanted him to recognize her as a woman and had a place beside her in her bid for world domination.
 Ash was introduced as Queen Victoria's butler who delivered all of her requests to Ciel.
 He was connected to the organization that killed Ciel's parents and he had an obsession of purifying souls "unclean" with negative emotions.
 Eventually, he fell into insanity, leading Sebastian to comment he might be a fallen angel.
 He was killed by Sebastian's true form.
 He fought with a sword that resembles a fencing foil, which was strong enough to cut through steel.